The published output of the Royal Observatory falls into six categories:

 When the Observatory was founded, there was no routine mechanism for publishing the observations or clarity as to who owned them.
 This led to long delays in their publication.
 The issue of ownership was resolved in 1765 when Maskelyne was appointed Astronomer Royal, and a set of regulations drawn up for the first time.

 In that same year, Halley’s manuscript observations were presented to the Royal Society by his daughter Catherine Price and deposited at Greenwich.
-Those of Bliss were presented in 1768 and Flamsteed’s manuscript observations and correspondence were purchased in 1771.
-Following Bradley’s death in 1765, his observations were claimed from the executors by the Board of Longitude.
+Those of Bliss were acquired in 1768 (RGO14/5/167&8) and Flamsteed’s manuscript observations and correspondence were purchased in 1771.
+In 1765, three years after his death, Bradley’s observations were claimed from the executors by the Board of Longitude.
 This claim was abandoned in 1776, after Bradley's son-in-law, Samuel Peach, presented them to Lord North, Chancellor of the University of Oxford, who in turn presented them to the University on condition that they should be printed and published.
 Click here to read more.
 The manuscript observations were returned to Greenwich in 1861.
-The observing books and books of reductions for the period 1835-1886 were destroyed by Dyson in the early 1920s.
+The observing books and books of reductions for the period 1835–1886 were destroyed by Dyson in the early 1920s.

 Most of Halley’s time at Greenwich was spent making observations of the moon.
 His observations survive in manuscript form in the RGO archives at Cambridge.
 A facsimile copy is held in the horology library of the National Maritime Museum, London.
 The lunar observations made between 13 January 1722 and 27 December 1739 were published posthumously in 1749, forming the final part of: